jsiegenthaler/homebridge-eosstb/README.md

 * UPC Switzerland: SVO9690
 Add the channelId and the channelName to channelNames in the config, and then the proper name will appear.

-## Known Relevant EOS Box Commands
+## EOS Set-Top Box KeyEvent Commands
+A collection of known key event commands that control the set-top box.

 * **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the **HOME** button on the EOS box remote

 * **Escape**: Escapes (exits) out of any current menu on the TV.
 Same as the **RETURN** button on the EOS box remote